ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 ## Global Definitions

 Every value can be named.
 This is the purpose of the `let … = … ` statement.
 The name is on the left; the expression is on the right.
-* If the expression can be evaluated, it takes place right away.
+* If the expression can be evaluated, it is.
 * Otherwise, the expression is turned into a value as-is.
 That's the case of function definition.

 This is what happens when writing a definition in UTop: